rebeccatraceyt/Kryan/README.md

           <li>Event page</li>
           <li>Ticketing platform</li>
      </ul>
      The second column contains an <strong>iFrame</strong> feature of the event's venue location.
 Providing users with easy access to directions to the venue.
+This feature is not available on mobile devices as, in tryin to fit the two columns, it would render the text unreadable.

   </dd>

   <dt><a href="epk.html" target="_blank">Electronic Press Kit Page</a></dt>
   <dd> On the desktop, the EPK Page has a half page static background <strong>image carousel</strong> that is fixed and unmoving as the user scrolls through the page.
 The other half of the pages houses the EPK information in one <strong>container</strong>.
 The information is separated by a <strong>horizontal ruler</strong> in order to emphasis each piece.
 On a smaller screen, the page becomes stacked, whereby the images are at the top of the page, but not fixed, followed by the information.
   </dd>
-  <dd>There are several <strong>call to action</strong> buttons throughout the page:
+  <dd>There is a <strong>call to action</strong> button on the page:
      <ul>
-          <li>Link to the external article where the quote is sourced from</li>
+          <li>Linking to the external article where the quote is sourced from, in this case Indie Buddy</li>
-          <li>A <strong>modal</strong> function providing a point of contact for users</li>
      </ul>
   </dd>
   <dd>There are two <strong>embedded links</strong> that were chosen to showcase the artist's best releases in both audio and video format: